+Discussion

-Results showed that the will factor has a great influence on the cycling rate (Beta=0.71). this seems logical because in some hard situations like rainy/snowy weather will factor plays a significant role in using a bicycle besides all other modes of transport like private cars with higher comfortability.
-Also, the cycling rate among obese individuals is lower [63] which might have a lower will for not being able to lose weight.
-Will is the only direct factor that positively affects cycling.[64]
+Results shown in table 7.
+Represents that the will factor has a great influence on the cycling rate (Beta=0.71).
+This seems logical because in some hard situations like rainy/snowy weather will factor plays a significant role in using a bicycle besides all other modes of transport like private cars with higher comfortability.
+Moreover, the cycling rate among obese individuals is lower [63] which might have a lower will for not being able to lose weight.
+Will is the only direct factor that positively affects cycling.
+Another issue that may affect the cycling will is dependents to car and it is not easy to distance yourself to the comfortability of private car[64].